atlemann/atlemann.github.io/_drafts/getting-started-with-fsharp.md

 ---
 layout: post
-title:  "Getting started with F# in VSCode"
+title:  "Creating F# solutions in VSCode from scratch"
-date:   2018-02-22 20:55:44 +0100
 categories: fsharp
 tags: f# fsharp ubuntu linux development vscode ionide mono dotnet
 ---

 Now that we have set up our development environment, it's about time to get started with the coding.
-In this post we are going to get to know different ways of creating a new F# project from scratch.
+In this post we are going to get to know different ways of creating a new F# solution from scratch.

 Tools for working with .NET projects: